 Enjoying good weather all year round, Onslow in Western Australia (WA) is a pretty coastal town offering a relaxed holiday.
 It’s one of the few places where the sun rises and sets over water, and is the gateway to the Mackerel Islands.
+With access via sealed roads from Karratha, Exmouth, Carnarvon and Karijini, Onslow and the Mackerel Islands is the quintessential coastal expression of the Pilbara region.

 Established in 1883, Onslow was originally home to a fleet of pearling luggers.
 Due to the movement of the river over the years, the town and many of its historic buildings were relocated in 1925 to the new township site.